lechimp-p/dicto.php/BACKLOG.md

   matching in Query::compile_var.
 * Every submodule could have its own Config, those could then be combined to the big global config.
+* DBFactory is a misnomer.
+Its more like a manager, which is a very non descriptive word.

 # Issues
 * When saying "only SomeClasses can depend on SomeThing" we certainly mean, that